The Works (film): Plot

-The story, written by Lance Williams, was never finalized.
-It would have centered around "Ipso Facto", an elliptical robot, and a young female pilot nicknamed "T-Square".
+The story, written by Lance Williams, would have centered around "Ipso Facto", an elliptical robot, and a young female pilot nicknamed "T-Square".
 The story would have been set some time in the distant future after a malfunctioning computer, "The Works", triggered a devastating last World War but then, realizing what it had done, set out to repopulate the planet entirely with robots.
 T-Square, who works and lives in a nearby asteroid belt, vows to journey to Earth and fight[s] to make it safe to return to for her fellow space-faring humans.
+In the distant future, Earth is devastated by the Third World War.
+To stop it, a military "supercomputer" decides to collide an asteroid with the planet, causing the extinction of all humans.
+The only survivors are researchers who were on some planetoids conducting studies.
+Over two millennia, they found a new civilisation.